1.1 Identify the features of effective partnership working

 Mutual Respect and Trust:

-Example: In my practice, I’ve noticed that mutual respect and trust are critical.
+Example: In my practice, I’ve noticed that mutual respect and trust are essential.
 For instance, when working with a GP on a complex case, I always ensure to acknowledge their medical expertise while they respect my insights on social aspects.
 This mutual respect has fostered a trusting relationship, allowing us to collaborate more effectively and make well-rounded decisions for the patient’s care.

 Defined Roles and Responsibilities: